ubc-library-rc/gis-intro-qgis/content/add-data.md

 ![Add Vector Layer](add-vector-layer_20220518.png)

 There are often multiple ways to perform an action in QGIS.
 As you become familiar with the interface, you will find a workflow that suits you.

+## 4. Drag & Drop
+ You can also drag and drop data layers from your data folder directly onto your map canvas.
+While a convenient method, it's easy to forget where data layers are stored.
+Only drag and drop if you are working with few layers or your layers are stored in a single folder.